jonathanamodeo787-dot/jonathanamodeo787-dot/README.md

   </a>
 </p>

-A modern café website built with HTML,CSS, and JS.
+A modern café website built with HTML,AND CSS.

 <p align="left">
   <a href="https://jonathanamodeo787-dot.github.io/Muebles-San-Mart-n/" style="text-decoration:none;">